JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
+## UI Filtering
+You can filter the currently displayed elements using `IMonitoringUI.ApplyFilter(string filter)`.
+Reset applied filter by calling `IMonitoringUI.ResetFilter()`.
+You can not only filter by name, but also by the following categories.
++ Member type (Field, Property, Event, Method)
++ The type of the monitored value (e.g. int, Vector3, string etc.)
++ Static and instance member.
++ The monitored members declaring type (e.g. 'GameController' to only display member from the class `GameController`)
++ Tags or categories applied by the  `[MTag]` attribute.

+&nbsp;
+## Custom UI Controller

+You can create a custom UI controller by following the steps below.
+You can take a look at the existing UI Controller implementations to get some reference.

++ Create a new class and inherit from ```MonitoringDisplayController```.
++ Implement the abstract methods and create custom UI logic.
++ Add the script to a new GameObject and create a prefab of it.
++ Make sure to delete the GameObject from your scene.
++ Open the settings by navigating to (menu: Tools > Monitoring > Settings).
++ Set your prefab as the active controller in the ```Moniotoring UI Controller``` field.

+&nbsp;
 # Systems and API

-You can get an interface for a monitoring system by calling ```MonitoringSystems.Resolve<TInterface>()```.
+Get the interface for a monitoring system by calling ```MonitoringSystems.Resolve<TInterface>()```.
 Interface implementations will not change during runtime meaning it is safe to cache them when necessary.

 System Interface    | Description |
 :--                 |:-